NEMO Roamer Review

 The Nemo Roamer is a big self-inflating sleeping pad that is just about as comfortable as any of the other foam mattresses that we tested.
 On it, we were four inches off the ground and well-insulated from the cold.
-Where it stands out is in its packed size, which is about half the size of other foam mattresses in this category!
-It is easy to delate and store, as well, which is why we made this our Top Pick for Self-Inflating Comfort.
+It stands out in its packed size, which is about half the size of other foam mattresses in this category!
+It is incredibly easy to inflate, deflate, and store, which is why we made this our Top Pick for Self-Inflating Comfort.

-Our tests demonstrated that we would most likely have a great night's sleep on pretty much any of the four-inch foam-core camping mattresses.
+Our tests demonstrated that we would have a great night's sleep on pretty much any of the four-inch foam-core camping mattresses.
 Differences between them are subtle and somewhat about personal preference.
-The Roamer is right up there with the best of the bunch, but what makes it a strong performer in the packability metric, dings it a tiny bit in the comfort category.
+The Roamer is right up there with the best of the bunch, but what makes it a strong performer in the packability metric dings it a tiny bit in the comfort category.

-The Roamer has less foam, using dual-axis coring to remove bulk and weight.
+The Roamer has less foam, using "Flow Core" construction to reduce bulk and weight.
 This also means that there is more air in the mattress, which allows for more bounce in the mat.
 This was by no means on the level of the air mattresses in this review, but it was noticeable to some testers.
 If you want maximum dampening of all movement, then more foam will have that effect.

 The fabric cover on the Roamer is soft to the touch and comfortable against skin if you happen to stick an arm or leg out of your sleeping bag.
-One tester felt like the fabric grabbed a tiny bit on his dry hands, worth a mention because we are looking for any differences in comfort in these top-end mats.
+It stretches when you move, making an extra-plush sleeping experience.

 Ease of Use

 Deflating is just as easy.
-Two valves definitely release air faster than one!
+Three valves definitely release air faster than one!
 After rolling out most of the air, close up the inflate/two-way valve and the two-way valve before doing the final folding and rolling, expelling the last air through the one-way deflate valve.
 Because this mattress has less foam, it rolls up easier than some of the denser foam mats.

-The Roamer, while still significantly heavier than a lightweight sleeping pad, is quite a bit lighter than the other foam mattresses in the test.
-One of our testers strapped in on to his backpack for a short hike into the wilderness and had the best night's sleep on a backpacking trip that he has ever had.
-While the five pound weight is far heavier than most people would want to carry for a backpacking trip, for the determined, or for short hikes, it is within the realm of possibility.
+While still significantly heavier than a lightweight sleeping pad, the Roamer is noticeably lighter than the other foam mattresses in the test.
+One of our testers strapped in onto his backpack for a short hike into the wilderness and had the best night's sleep on a backpacking trip that he has ever had.
+While the five-pound weight is far heavier than most people would want to carry for a backpacking trip, for the determined, or for short hikes, it is within the realm of possibility.

 Packed size is where the Roamer shines.
-While not as small as sleeping pads made for backpacking, or many air mattresses, it does pack down to half the size of the other foam core mattresses in our test.
+While not as small as sleeping pads made for backpacking, or many air mattresses, it does pack down to nearly half the size of the other foam core mattresses in our test.
 One tester threw it in a duffle bag for a flight to visit family.
 It took up half the space in the duffle (which still fit in the airplane's overhead compartment), but it was worth it.
 While her brother froze on a knee-high air mattress, she was warm and almost as comfortable as at home.

 This smaller size means you can fit twice as many of these in the car, and they won't take up nearly as much space in your gear closet.
 Assuming your tent is large enough to handle them inflated, you can actually imagine a set of these for the family in the hatchback.

 The Roamer achieves its squat stored stature through the folding of the sides of the deflated mat into the middle (using toggles to secure them).
-It comes with a velcro strap to help hold the shape when rolled, but since it is not attached to anything, it is easy to lose.
+It comes with a velcro strap to help hold the shape when rolled, but it is easy to lose since it is not attached to anything.
 Luckily, the storage sack is generously sized, and we found that the strap was helpful but not necessary.

 The cost of this mattress is on the higher end of the price spectrum.
 However, it is just about as comfortable as any of the camping mattresses that we tested while packing away to half the size.
 It is also easy to use and fairly versatile for a camping mattress.
 We would not hesitate to offer this as a comfy option for an overnight guest.
 If space is at a premium, we think this is a great value.

 Nemo has really changed the game with the packability of the Roamer.
 While not quite as comfortable as some of the other mattresses, it is really, really close.
 This camping mattress is also significantly lighter than other foam mattresses and packs to about half the size.
-For anyone that values comfort but lacks a ton of storage space, this mattress is worth a look.
+For anyone who values comfort but lacks a ton of storage space, this mattress is worth considering.